California’s tribal casinos seem to be on a roll.

 The casinos argued that they needed the extension because the COVID-19 pandemic hindered their efforts to collect signatures.
 CA Secretary of State Alex Padilla did not oppose the request.

 If the drive is successful, CA voters will have their say on the potential amendment in just over two years.
-If they ratify the amendment, it would give CA tribal casinos the exclusive right to offer legal sports betting in CA.
+If they ratify the amendment, it would give California tribal casinos the exclusive right to offer legal sports betting in California.

 That’s one of the reasons that success isn’t a sure thing.
 There are still several possible roadblocks to the tribes achieving their ultimate goal.